Frequently Asked Questions

 Planning Your Trip

 There are many Alaska travel options for visitors with limited mobility.
 The Alaska Railroad is wheelchair accessible, as is the Park Connection Motorcoach.
-There are also activities in every very major destination in Alaska to suit a range of physical abilities.
+There are also activities in every major destination in Alaska to suit a range of physical abilities.
 This includes city van tours in Anchorage, non-motorized wheelchair access on tour boats out of Seward (with non-motorized wheelchairs available for complimentary use), and ADA compliant museums and cultural centers.

 For more helpful information about accessible travel in Alaska, please take a look at this article for travelers with limited mobility.